 National Marine Sanctuary regulations are codified in the Code of Federal Regulations (CFR) at Title 15 - Commerce and Foreign Trade, Part 922.
 These may be accessed on the U.S. Government Printing Office Electronic CFR web site

-Note: regulations covering the Office of National Marine Sanctuaries/generally applicable to all sanctuary sites are found at Title 15, Subtitle B, Chapter IX, Subchapter B, Part, 922 Subparts A through E) and regulations specifically covering Cordell Bank National Marine Sanctuary are found at Title 15, Subtitle B, Chapter IX, Subchapter B, Part 922, Supart K.
+Note: regulations covering the Office of National Marine Sanctuaries/generally applicable to all sanctuary sites are found at Title 15, Subtitle B, Chapter IX, Subchapter B, Part, 922 Subparts A through E) and regulations specifically covering Cordell Bank National Marine Sanctuary are found at Title 15, Subtitle B, Chapter IX, Subchapter B, Part 922, Subpart K.

 As part of the expansion process for Cordell Bank National Marine Sanctuary and Gulf of the Farallones National Marine Sanctuary, a final rule (538KB pdf) with revised regulations was published in the Federal Register on March 12, 2015.
 The regulations and revised Cordell Bank National Marine Sanctuary management plan became effective June 9, 2015.
 The notice of the effective date of the regulations (7 KB) was printed in the Federal Register on June 15, 2015.
 The notice also announced that effective June 15, 2015, NOAA changed the name of Gulf of the Farallones National Marine Sanctuary to "Greater Farallones National Marine Sanctuary" and made some corresponding technical corrections to the regulations.
 In addition to expanding the sanctuaries' boundaries, the regulatory changes are intended to clarify and strengthen protections for marine habitats, sensitive species, water quality, and historical resources, while allowing uses compatible with resource protection.

-1. Information collection and characterization (scoping);
+- Information collection and characterization (scoping).
+Completed.

-4. Preparation and release of a final environmental assessment, and any final amendments to the regulations if appropriate.
+- Preparation and release of a final environmental assessment, and final rule, if appropriate.
+This is the current stage of the process.